-The provincial and college figures for percentage black student enrolments are very similar - 96% and 99% respectively.
+The provincial and college figures for percentage black student enrolments are very similar - 100%.
 As such, they also reflect an over-representation of black students.

 Disability

 With regard to disability, the Code of Good Practice on the Employment of People with Disabilities (DoL, 2002) provides a framework for the recruitment and selection of persons with disabilities which would apply equally within the FET college sector as within all other workplaces.